PhysCorp/gcodepainter/README.md

 ## Uninstall
 1. Deactivate the conda environment with `conda deactivate`.
 2. Remove the conda environment with `conda remove --name gcodepainter --all`.

+### More Info
+For more information, please also refer to the `docs` folder in the repository, which contains a project report!